 In Reykjavik we stayed in Centerhotel Arnarhvoll.
 It was very good location and a small hot spring pool in the basement, but unfortunately they made a booking mistake, so we spent the first night somewhere else on the main street, and it was very noisy!

 There is good food in Reykjvaik.
 The first night we ate at Dill at the Nordic House, It is really good and uses anly Nordic ingredients.
 Again we were the only ones with a child.
 Also beacuse of the change with out hotel we didn’t have time to shower or change so we definitely stood out amung the few tables.
 Another great place was Grillmarkadurinn which served whale (not an endangered one!).
 It looks a little brown, but it was really good.

 Somehow we manage to plan museum trips on the one day they were all closed- which of course heartbreaking for a museumlover like me.

-The influence of the viking age can still be seen in the traditional turf houses and the Icelandic horse, which was brought here by the vikings.
+The influence of the Viking age can still be seen in the traditional turf houses and the Icelandic horse, which was brought here by the Vikings.
 Read The Sagas for great stories about love, war and Ragnar Lodbrok.

 We went to many hot spring spots.
 The common swimming house in Reykjavik is quite fantastic with everyday Icelanders coming after work or young people for some couple time.
 We also went to a very small but so colol place Laugarvatn, and there was just us in the hot pools and in the sauna looking out on a lake.
 But of course the most famous one is Blue Lagoon and for good reason.

-But just driving around in the surreal landscape is enough reason to go back!
+Just driving around in the surreal landscape is enough reason to go back!

-Whats you favorite place in iceland?
+What’s you favorite place in Iceland?